hzbadr/software-team-leader/chapter_01.md

       3- A rule that no one is allowed to work on something in his own for more than one day.
       4- Team leader could have done a one-on-one meeting weekly do discover what was up.

-    1-1 Why shouf you care?
+    1-1 Why shoud you care?
       Most team leaders suffer from the same basic bad experience.
 Most weren't taught how to do this type of work.
 May be what we are missing is some good old-fashioned people skills.

     1-2 Don't be afraid to become management